Native American Influence in Andrew Downes' Music: Part 1

 received its 2nd performance in 1991 at Birmingham Conservatoire:

-They have an old bus which they use to drive tourists up to the village.
+The Pueblo Indians had an old bus which they used to drive tourists up to the village:

 We were totally amazed by the Chihuahuan Desert, the Sandia Mountains and all the Native American culture, so much so that Andrew asked one of the Pueblo Indians, whose name in translation is Andrew, if he could order a Native American Flute from him.
 The flute duly arrived at our house with instructions on how to play it.